tarantool/doc/doc/reference/reference_lua/fiber.rst

 Assume that a tarantool instance is running and listening for connections on localhost port 3301.
 Assume that guest users have privileges to connect.
-We will use the tarantoolctl utility to start two clients.
+We will use the tarantoolctl utility (a utility for administrators) to start two clients.

 On terminal #1, say